Automated-Amphibians/automated-amphibians.github.io/team/code-of-conduct.md

 to joing a high school sport.
 For short periods, FRC requires more than a sport.
 During the times we meet less than a HS sport, there is often learning that needs to be done outside of class in order to be prepared for more busy periods.

-* Not acceptable: I'll make it twice a week.
+* Not acceptable: I'll make it once a week for the pre-season.
 * Acceptable: I'm part of a team, I'll put in effort to be prepared to contribute to whatever the team needs, whether it is building a robot or some other task.